FSVP Certification: An overview of the Food Safety Verification Program

 How We Assist with FSVP Importer Requirements

-As a leading name in the industry, we have gained the capability to certify foreign food suppliers as a substitute to supplier audits requested by US importers under the FSMA FSVP rule.
-With us, you will qualify for FSMA compliance and full or modified FSVP requirements.
+As a leading name in the industry, we have gained the capability to certify foreign food suppliers as a substitute for supplier audits requested by US importers under the FSMA FSVP rule.
+With us, you will qualify for FSMA compliance and full or modified FSVP requirements for human and animal foods for imported foods.

 Qualify Your Business